What is Your Promise? Defining Your Employer Brand

 What is employer branding?

-An employer brand should be an extension of the corporate brand and the two should ideally be closely linked.
-A corporate brand communicates the product or service expectations to its customers and the employer brand communicates expectations of how employees will be treated when delivering those products and services.
-If a brand is a promise to its customers, an employer brand should be a promise to its workers.
+Your employer brand should be an authentic extension of your corporate brand.
+A strong corporate brand communicates expectations to customers, while an employer brand sets expectations for employees.
+If a corporate brand is a promise to consumers, an employer brand is a promise to your team.

 How can my organization define our employer brand?

-2. Connect back to your organization’s core values and mission statement.
+2. Align with your organization’s core values and mission

 Need help defining or leveraging your employer brand?